shuheng-liu/siamese-optimization-for-neural-nets/README.md

     * In this phase, training model does not require prediction information.
 The latter part of the model is not used.
 - All layers pursuant to the *latent layer* is trained with the objective of minimizing cross-entropy on the *prediction layer*.
     * In this phase, only the second part of the model is trained.
 (The first part of the model is fixed).

 ## Mathematical Intuition
+In our paper, *Classification of Citrus Canker on Small Datasets*, we mathematically proved that this techinique can result in **linear separability** of representations on the *latent layer*, if the model is sufficiently trained.
+This intuition entails that the second part of the model only needs to draw a hyperplane for classification, a trivial task for any neural networks.

 This repository contains all the code needed to finetune [AlexNet](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) on any arbitrary dataset.
 Beside the comments in the code itself, I also wrote an article which you can fine [here](https://kratzert.github.io/2017/02/24/finetuning-alexnet-with-tensorflow.html) with further explanation.